-We also learn the masks aren’t just a novelty for tourists (though realize when you’re buying a cheap one that’s hurting the local artisan trade).
+Andy and I also learn the masks aren’t just a novelty for tourists (though realize when you’re buying a cheap one that’s hurting the local artisan trade).

-Historically, masks were worn during the Canival of Venice, an event that still takes place today during the days leading up to Lent.
+Historically, masks were worn during the Carnival of Venice, an event that still takes place today during the days leading up to Lent.
 That’s not all.
 Before the fall of the Republic they also offered privacy.

 For example, if a man went to the former Red Light District — which we pass on the Welcome to Venice tour — he could wear a mask so nobody knew who he was.
 Additionally, a doctor treating the Black Plague would wear the long-nosed mask, placing curative herbs under the nose to keep him healthy.